• Latest

 Encourage your teenager to stay positive.
 Help them to see the good in themselves and the world around them.

-Finally, remind them that everyone goes through difficult times and that things will eventually get better.
+Finally, remind them that everyone goes through difficult times and things will eventually improve.
 Help them to focus on the positive aspects of their life and to find something to be grateful for.

 Help Them Find Role Models